Near-optimal entanglement-communication tradeoffs for remote state preparation: Introduction

 We stress that this equivalence between average-case error and worst-case error for $(d,k)$-protocols holds even in the absence of shared randomness.
 This may be surprising to some considering that, in communication complexity, in the absence of shared randomness, average-case and worst-case error typically give rise to very different complexity measures.

-Our protocols do take slight hits in communication cost when going through this average-case to worst-case reduction.
-The average-case version of our first protocol actually only has one-sided error, which means either Alice and Bob fail in the protocol and they know they have failed, or they succeed and in that case the state produced by Bob is exactly the target (see Theorem \ref{thm:rsp-prot-1}).
-In the average-case version of the second protocol , the communication cost is slightly lower, only $\log\frac{d}{k} + \log\log\frac{1}{\eps} + O(1)$ without the additive $3\log\frac{1}{\eps}$. (see Theorem \ref{thm:rsp-prot-2}).

 We give a comparison between our protocols and other protocols for $(d,k)$-RSP in the literature in Table \ref{tab:comparison}, where it can be seen that our protocols are significantly better in terms of entanglement cost compared to previous protocols, and comparable in terms of communication cost.
-Note that most previous works don't consider $(d,k)$-RSP explicitly: we derive the parameters by using their protocols for state compression, state splitting etc to $(d,k)$-RSP.
+Note that most previous works don't consider $(d,k)$-RSP explicitly: we derive the parameters by using their protocols for state compression, state splitting, etc. to derive $(d,k)$-RSP protocols.
 In addition to these, we can also compare our protocol in the special case $k=1$ to the RSP protocol for pure states given in \cite{bennett2005remote}.
-Our first protocol in this case is essentially the same as theirs: their communication is $\log d + \log\log d + O(\log(1/\eps))$, although they get a better constant in the $O$ than us (largely because they work harder than us to establish worst-case correctness whereas we settle on establish average-case correctness and apply the aforementioned reduction to obtain a worst-case-correct protocol).
-The second protocol outperforms this in terms of communication cost, but uses more entanglement.
+Our first protocol in this case is essentially the same as theirs: their communication is $\log d + \log\log d + O(\log(1/\eps))$, although they get a better constant in the $O$ than us.

 We also note that our upper bound and lower bound together show that for pure entangled states, usefulness for communication-efficient $(d,k)$-RSP, and ability to distill $\log d - O(1)$ EPR pairs, are one and the same.
 The lower bound shows that any pure state that is usable for doing $(d,k)$-RSP with $o(d)$ communication has nearly $\log d$ ebits of distillable entanglement.
-Our first protocol then shows that any pure state from which $\log d$ ebits of entanglement can be distilled is usable for efficient RSP, since once can distill EPR pairs first, and then use our first protocol.\footnote{This does additionally require that the entanglement distillation protocol is efficient in communication, but it can be checked that this is the case for the protocol in \cite{WTB17}.}
+Our first protocol then shows that any pure state from which $\log d$ ebits of entanglement can be distilled is usable for efficient RSP, since one can distill EPR pairs first, and then use our first protocol.\footnote{This does additionally require that the entanglement distillation protocol is efficient in communication, but it can be checked that this is the case for the protocol in \cite{WTB17}.}